 - 1.1 You explain why you need assistance and describe the problem of youth homelessness in your community.
-(0-5 points) - 1.2 You explain who will receive services, including demographic information about the target population and how many youths you expect to serve.
+(0-5 points) - 1.2 You explain who will receive services, including demographic information about the target population, how many youths you expect to serve, and a justification for the proposed number of youths to be served through your program.
 (0-5 points)

-2. Approach (40 points maximum)
+2. Approach (50 points maximum)